bmstefanski/spring-discord-bot/README.md

 # Friendly Garbanzo
 Discord all-purpose bot, made using Spring Boot, JPA, Hibernate, REST, HikariCP.
-Written for fun, do not take this serious.
+Written for fun, do not take this serious

 ## Services
 | Type                        | Badges                                                               |